J. Alexander Nuetah: Public services

-Nuetah began his public service career in 2003 as a Planning Officer at Liberia's Ministry of Agriculture.
-He later served as a Senior Economist at the Ministry of Finance, focusing on macroeconomic analysis and forecasting.
+Nuetah began his public service career in 2003 as a planning officer at Liberia's Ministry of Agriculture.
+He later served as a senior economist at the Ministry of Finance, focusing on macroeconomic analysis and forecasting.
 In 2014, he was appointed Assistant Minister for Economic and Financial Sector Policy at the Ministry of Finance and Development Planning until October 2015.
 In 2023, he became Assistant Minister for External Resources and Debt Management.

-In January 2024, Nuetah was appointed Liberia Minister of Agriculture.
+In January 2024, Nuetah was appointed Liberia's minister of agriculture.
 In this role, he has been instrumental in formulating the National Agriculture Development Plan (NADP) 2025–2029.
 The NADP focuses on a value-chain approach encompassing production, aggregation, processing, marketing, and consumption, targeting four subsectors: food crops, tree crops, fruits, and livestock.
 The NADP aligns with President Boakai's "ARREST Agenda," emphasizing agriculture as a critical component for economic growth and food security.

 International work

-Nuetah held positions as an economist at the International Monetary Fund in Washington D.C from 2015 to 2016 and as a Food Security Consultant with the World Bank in Liberia from 2023 to 2024.
+Nuetah held positions as an economist at the International Monetary Fund in Washington, D.C., from 2015 to 2016 and as a food security consultant with the World Bank in Liberia from 2023 to 2024.

 In 2020, amid reports of discrimination against Africans in Guangzhou during the COVID-19 pandemic, Nuetah urged calm and solidarity, emphasizing his long-standing experience in China and the importance of preserving strong China-Africa relations amid public health measures.